Imagine reading this fifty times a day.

 2. Start by Explaining Why You’re Passionate About The Job

-This is one great way to make your cover letter stand out.
+This is one excellent way to make your cover letter stand out.

 Start with the name of the person you’re sending the cover letter to (if you know their name), or a simple “Hello,” and consider writing something like this.